bacionejs/byte-armada/README.md

 This is why the user interface is so unintuitive...trying to fit a range of **fast** choices into a minimum number of clicks...sort of like speed-chess.
 Initially I showed some indication of the process, but it didn't add much, so I took it out.

-I tried to fit cats into the game by making the spaceships look like cat heads, but it looked really bad and I couldn't figure out another way to fit cats into a space shooter so I gave up.

-I learned many new things this year and had fun **creating**.
-Next year I will focus more on you having fun **playing**.
-🫡

 ## 🎨 Art

 I created [Vector Bay](//github.com/bacionejs/vectorbay) for building spaceships.

 ## 📷 Barcode Handshake

-To support multiplayer without a server, exchange a WebRTC SDP (handshake) with a phone barcode, face-to-face, with both peers on the same Wi-Fi.
-There is no other way to exchange the handshake data that doesn't introduce an external component.
-For js13k, it seems that google STUN is allowed, but only 80% of the internet is STUNable, and the remainder are mostly mobile networks which require TURN.

-A stripped SDP is 130 characters (1600 raw), too long to type, but a perfect fit for a barcode exchange.
+To support multiplayer without a server, exchange a WebRTC SDP handshake with a phone barcode, face-to-face, with both players on the same wifi.
+A stripped SDP is 130 characters (1600 raw), too long to type, but a perfect fit for a barcode handshake.

 JavaScript has a built-in barcode *reader*, but not a *generator*.
 For the generator, I originally considered `QR Code`, but even with a fixed version and error level, the logic is still 10k.
-This is due to complex features like multiple placement patterns, *masking with scoring and selection*, and *interleaving data across multiple blocks* with separate error correction.
+This is due to complex features like multiple placement patterns, masking with scoring and selection, and interleaving data across multiple blocks with separate error correction.

-`DataMatrix` has a much simpler structure: fixed placement, no masking, and a single block, and I simplified the algorithm to 1k, mostly by supporting only a single encoding mode.

-It supports a 2,000 byte payload, but anything above 200 is unreliable — not because of the barcode generator or the `BarcodeDetector` API, but because my live camera pipeline is fragile and lacks the advanced processing built into native phone scanners.
+`DataMatrix` has a much simpler structure: fixed placement, no masking, and a single block.
+And by using only a single encoding mode the algorithm is reduced to 1k.
+It supports a 2,000 byte payload, but anything above 200 is unreliable, not because of the barcode generator or the `BarcodeDetector` API, but because my live camera pipeline is fragile and lacks the advanced processing built into native phone scanners.

-Feel free to use ```handshake.js``` without attribution.
-And as you can see, ```game.js``` only has a few lines to support multiplayer (search for "channel"); merely sharing creation data almost gives a complete solution but it gradually gets out of sync but by sharing destruction data too, it seems that everything works.
-This approach won't work for more complex games...but good luck, and I hope to see your game someday. 🥳
+Feel free to use `handshake.js` without attribution.
+And as you can see, `game.js` only needed a few lines to support multiplayer (search for "channel"); merely sharing creation data almost gives a complete solution but it gradually gets out of sync but by sharing destruction data too, it seems that everything works.
+This approach won't work for complex games...but good luck, and I hope to see your game someday. 🥳